Submitting to PCGS

 - PCGS Secure – World coins

 Only one type of submission is allowed per form.
-The three options include:
+The five options include:

 - Grading (raw)

 - Crossover (coins currently graded and in another third-party grading company’s holder)

 - Regrade (coins currently in a PCGS holder)

 - Reconsideration (coins currently in a PCGS holder that are not removed from their original holder unless they upgrade)

 - Guarantee Resubmission (coins currently in a PCGS holder that you feel may be counterfeit or over-graded.
 For additional information on the PCGS Guarantee, visit PCGS.com/guarantee)

 PCGS requires you to separate your submissions based on service level.
 You can only choose one service level per submission form.